-Speakers include James Bernard, senior editor of the New York-based hip-hop magazine, The Source; Lee Ballinger, an editor at the music and politics newsletter, Rock & Roll Confidential; Mark Kemp, Option‘s editor; Vernon Odom and photographer Gregory Everett, residents of Los Angeles; and West, a former employee for the band Fishbone.
+Speakers include James Bernard, senior editor of the New York-based hip-hop magazine, The Source; Lee Ballinger, an editor at the music and politics newsletter, Rock & Rap Confidential; Mark Kemp, Option‘s editor; Vernon Odom and photographer Gregory Everett, residents of Los Angeles; and West, a former employee for the band Fishbone.

 James Bernard delivered the opening comments.

 Bernard: A friend of mine was on the Today show yesterday along with a number of established elected black officials, one of whom was Andrew Young.
 The host asked her, ‘Who are kids listening to today?’
 She said they’re listening to people like Ice Cube, Chuck D, KRS-One.
 And Andrew Young said something like, ‘Well, people don’t vote for those rappers.’
 Now, I don’t remember what my friend’s response was, but she should have said, ‘Well, they don’t vote for you either.’